CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 11. Select **your workspace name** in the left panel to navigate to the Data Factory home screen.

-  **Note**: In the Schedule screen, there is no option to notify on success or failure (like Dataflow Schedule).
+  **Note:** In the Schedule screen, there is no option to notify on success or failure (like Dataflow Schedule).
 Notification can be done by adding an activity in the Data Pipeline.
 We are not doing it in this lab as it is a lab environment.

   We have scheduled refreshes of the various data sources.
 We will be creating reports in the next lab.